mingcheng/aigitcommit/README.md

 The way to use AIGitComment is really simple.
 For example, you can run `aigitcoment` in the current directory after staging the file to have git commits generated automatically before git commit.
 Additionally, you may provide the git directory using `aigitcommit <dir>`.

+1. You can use `--commit` parameters to commit the changes straight to the repository.
+2. Or you may just copy the commit message to the clipboard by using `--copy`.

 If you would like more usage settings, just use `aigitcommit --help` to get more details.

 ## Contributing